How To Bake With Silicone Baking Molds

-Always look to see the maximum temperature a silicone product can withstand and doesn’t exceed the temperature.
+Always look to see the maximum oven temperatures a silicone product can withstand and doesn’t exceed the temperature.

-Are you having trouble cleaning your silicone bakeware?
-Follow these tips for a quicker and easier silicone bakeware cleaning:
+Are you having trouble cleaning your silicone kitchenware?
+Follow these tips for a quicker and easier silicone kitchenware cleaning:

 You really just need two key things

 You need two things to really clean your silicone cake molds: hot water and grease-cutting dish soap.
 This is one of those situations where the all-natural stuff might not cut it.
 You’ll need something that will really tackle that oil.
 Let’s not forget the water.
 You want to wash it with hot water, and you may need to scrub for the first few seconds before you get all the dirt off.

 The good news is that if you have a dishwasher, both Iacometta and Alexander confirmed that their company’s products, along with many other brands, are dishwasher-safe.
 Just be sure to check before you toss it.

 When you’re faced with the task of removing food that has hardened on your bakeware, the key is to increase the heat.
 Put your silicone pan into an oven set to 350°F for 10 minutes and then soak it in really hot water.

 So, you’ve followed all the other steps but still have an oily film?
 There’s only one place to turn: baking soda!
 It can’t do anything but clean.
 To remove sticky substances, make a thick paste of baking soda and water and apply it to the sticky spots.
 Leave the paste to dry and then wash it away.